Try the New ImagineArt! 🎉 Smarter, Faster, Better!

 Crafting Effective Prompts

 To generate high-quality videos with Kling 2.1, it’s important to craft your prompts in a structured manner.
 This ensures the AI understands your expectations and produces accurate results.
-The following elements are key when creating prompts for Kling 2.1:
+Every effective Kling AI video prompt follows the same basic anatomy:

 Subject: